 More Guard and Reserve Members Are Now Eligible for the GI Bill

-Reserve service members called to active duty during a federally-declared disaster or emergency are eligible for GI Bill benefits, under the Forever GI Bill.
+Reserve service members called to active duty during a federally declared disaster or emergency are eligible for GI Bill benefits under the Forever GI Bill.

 Reserve and National Guard service members mobilized to support a combatant command are also eligible.

 Additionally, reserve and National Guard veterans and service members who were eligible for the Reserve Educational Assistance Program (REAP) before it ended on Nov.
-25, 2015 can use their time in service to qualify for the Post-9/11 GI Bill program instead.
+25, 2015, can use their time in service to qualify for the Post-9/11 GI Bill program instead.

-Forever GI Bill Benefits for Dependents
+Forever GI Bill Benefit Changes for Dependents

 Expanded Fry Scholarship Benefits